 Engaging for Change

-A wide variety of organizations in the Guelph-Wellington region have had on-going conversations about the nature of social planning and decision-making in our current complex web of networks.
-In response, a partnership and several interrelated projects were developed.
-From this, a proposal for funding was jointly submitted called “Engaging for Change: Practicing Collaboration and Planning in Guelph-Wellington”.
-While our proposal was not successful, partners remain committed and we have proceeded with some internally funded projects.
-The current projects include Photovoice, WorkTogether.ca, and a speaker series for engaging for change.
+This project emerged from ongoing conversations among a number of organizations in the Guelph-Wellington region about the nature of social planning and decision-making in our current complex web of networks.
+These conversations led to the development of a more structured partnership, the launch of several interconnected projects, and the joint submission of a proposal for funding called “Engaging for Change: Practicing Collaboration and Planning in Guelph-Wellington”.
+While the proposal was not successful, partners remained committed to this work and have proceeded with some internally funded projects.

 Photovoice: Living Healthy, Well and Strong

-For more information, check out the Photovoice: Living Healthy, Well and Strong website.
+For more information, visit the Photovoice: Living Healthy, Well and Strong website.

 WorkTogether.ca was a website created to meet the demand from those interested in community collaboration through sharing knowledge, resources, and connections with individuals, organizations, and collaborations in Guelph-Wellington.
 This searchable website housed collaboration resources and tools, a library of locally relevant community reports, and primers on how and why to collaborate and engage.
-Leads of the project were the Volunteer Centre, 10 Carden and the Research Shop.
+This project was led by the Volunteer Centre (now the People and Information Network), 10 Carden and the Institute's Research Shop.

-The website is no longer available but if you would like to view resources from the website, check out the Engaging for Change resources on the Atrium.
+The website is no longer available, but you can view some of the resources that were gathered by accessing the Engaging for Change resources on the Atrium.

 30,000 feet was a group of community organization leaders and municipal staff who discussed collaboration and social planning.
 The group worked to explore a shared governance model, mechanisms for communication, and forms of accountability and data sharing between local non-profit organizations.
 They also considered what a social planning body, which looks across efforts at community impact might look like.
 This project later evolved into the Toward Common Ground project.